palkan/rbytes/README.md

 ## Writing templates

+> The quickes way to get started with using Ruby Bytes to build templates is to use [our generator](templates/generator/).

 Ruby Bytes adds partial support to Thor/Rails templates.
 For that, you can use `#include` and `#render` methods:

 ```erb